Telesphore-Uwabera/EcoRwanda-Conservation-Portal/README.md

 ### Other Screenshots
 ![Frontend Overview](screenshots/frontend.png)
-*Overview of the frontend application, possibly the landing or home page.*
+*Overview of the frontend application, the landing or home page.*

 ![Backend Overview](screenshots/backend.png)
 *Overview of the backend admin panel or API dashboard.*